atelesjr/Trillo/README.md

 # Trillo Project
 Advanced CSS and Sass, HTML, interface developed with CSS Flex-box technique, some animation features, responsible applied for web and tablet.
 Browser support as well.

 #To install dependencies
 npm i --save

-#To start Front-end:
+#To start:
 npm run start